 We are proud to exclusively use woods certified by the FSC when building our guitars.
 The FSC (Forest Stewardship Council) is a global non-profit organization which addresses issues such as illegal logging, deforestation and global warming.
 Any woods that are certified by the FSC are originally sourced from forests that are sustainably managed.

 Where is the serial number on my guitar?

 Your serial number will be located inside the soundhole, up towards the headstock.
-Please note that the following models are not serialized: CP110, C3M, C3M Cadete, Cadete, Dolce, C5, C5-CE, C5-CET, the La Playa Traveler and Ukulele, and all ukuleles except for the 25 series.
+Please note that serial numbers for the following models are not logged in our system: Protege by Córdoba, UP100, GP100, CP100, CP110, C3M, C3M Cadete, Requinto Cadete, Dolce, C5, C5-CE, C5-CET, C5-CEBK, C5-CETBK, La Playa Travel, La Playa Travel SS, La Playa Ukulele, Minis, and all ukuleles except for the 25 series and 30 series.